Willyb15/Data-Science-Python/Week2/more_data_structures.md

 In addition to the states, aka the keys, being what is accessed when looping over a dictionary, notice that they aren't in the order that we we created the dictionary in.
 Remember that dictionaries are unordered??
 Here we see a direct ramification of that fact; we are not guaranteed any particular order when accessing a dictionaries keys.
 It's not necessarily a problem, just something that's good to know.

-The natural question, then, is if can loop through all of the values?
+The natural question then is, can loop through all of the values?
 This can be done with the aptly named `values()` method on dictionaries.

 ```python
 In [1]: states_caps_dict = {'Georgia': 'Atlanta', 'Colorado': 'Denver', 'Indiana': 'Indianapolis'}